What You’ll Learn 🎯

 Y harmonic cut | X | 3D graph |

-The table shows which markers can be assigned to which type of data.
+The table below shows which markers can be assigned to different types of data.

-In the following sections, we will learn how to use each of the abovementioned markers, how to add them to widgets, and how to configure their settings.
+In the following sections, we will cover how to use each of the markers mentioned above, how to add them to widgets, and how to configure their settings.

-To add a marker to a channel, said channel needs to be assigned to either the 2D graph widget or the 3D graph widget.
-Once the channel has been assigned, we right-click on the widget and choose the Add marker option from the drop-down menu.
-This way, we will be able to choose from a list of markers that can be assigned to a specific channel.
+To add a marker to a channel, the channel must first be assigned to either the 2D Graph or 3D Graph widget.
+Once the channel is assigned, right-click on the widget and select Add Marker from the drop-down menu.
+A list of available markers for that channel will then be displayed for selection.

-After adding a marker, we will immediately be redirected to the Marker setup, where we will be able to configure the marker to our wants and needs.
+After adding a marker, you are immediately redirected to the Marker Setup, where the marker can be configured according to your requirements.

-If we would like to add a marker to a channel that has been assigned to a 2D graph, we can do so even easier with Marker icons.
-All we have to do is choose a marker by its icon, then add it to the channel by left-clicking the widget.
+If you want to add a marker to a channel assigned to a 2D Graph, this can be done more easily using Marker Icons.
+Simply select a marker by its icon and add it to the channel by left-clicking on the widget.

-The added marker will always be in Current value mode, which allows us to easily track and monitor specific data points.
-Unlike previously, by adding markers via Marker icons, we will not be redirected to setup mode.
+Markers added this way will always be in Current Value mode, allowing you to quickly track and monitor specific data points.
+Unlike the standard method, when adding markers via Marker Icons you will not be redirected to the setup mode.

-Marker icons can be found in the 2D widget's settings, under the Interaction tab.
+Marker Icons can be found in the 2D widget settings, under the Interaction tab.

-Once we are done adding markers, we simply press the Selection icon, which allows us to freely click on the graph, without adding a new marker.
+Once you are finished adding markers, press the Selection icon, which allows you to freely click on the graph without adding a new marker.

-By default, markers are linked to the channel they are added to.
-As a result, they can be displayed on every graph widget the channel is assigned to.
-However, we can always unassign markers from widgets, so that we can fully customize how we want to display them.
+By default, markers are linked to the channel they are assigned to.
+As a result, they are displayed on every graph widget where the channel appears.
+However, markers can be unassigned from widgets, allowing you to fully customize how they are displayed.

-To do so, we simply select the graph we would like to unassign a marker from, then navigate to the Channel selector and choose the Markers tab.
-We can then select the marker we would like to unassign simply by pressing its name.
+To do this, select the graph from which you want to unassign a marker, then navigate to the Channel Selector and open the Markers tab.
+From there, select the marker you wish to unassign by clicking its name.

-When we link a marker to a channel on a graph, it will be displayed with a predefined color.
+When a marker is linked to a channel on a graph, it will be displayed using a predefined color.

-When we hover over a marker, it will turn orange.
-When we click on the marker, its color will turn yellow if our background color is dark, and blue if our background color is light.
-Once the marker is selected, its value will be circled yellow on a dark background and blue on a light background.
+When you hover over a marker, it turns orange.
+When you click on a marker, its color changes to yellow if the background is dark, or blue if the background is light.
+Once the marker is selected, its value is highlighted with a yellow circle on a dark background and a blue circle on a light background.

 What is a marker table?